codebutler/farebot/README.md

 ## Supported Phones

-FareBot uses the NFC hardware available in these phones:
+FareBot uses the NFC hardware available in these phones running Android 4.0 or later:

 * Nexus S
 * Galaxy Nexus